msing21/Parsing-Jsonfiles/README.md

 EFO_0000304.json is the input example file here.

-The command will be -- python Concept-id.py -infile EFO_0000304.json
+The command will be = 'python Concept-id.py -infile EFO_0000304.json'